KCSanders7070/CRC_GeoJson_Concepts/Geojson_Concepts.md

 }
 ```

-This example represents one location at longitude `-81.6944` and latitude `41.4993`.

 A geometry object by itself does not contain descriptive properties.
 To attach information to the point, place it inside a `Feature`.

 ## Point Feature